School Life & Traditions

 Our entire school community gathers every Friday morning to celebrate birthdays, sing songs, and watch special student performances.
 These gatherings also periodically welcome guest speakers who read stories or introduce topics related to upcoming activities, such as why we make sandwiches for Martha’s Table.

-Designed to build a positive climate in the school, our Classroom Charters are created by the children and teachers of each class based on how they want to feel and be treated when they are together.
-The process of creating the Classroom Charters is part of the Emotional Intelligence Curriculum we embrace at CHS.
+Designed to build a positive climate in the school, our Classroom & School Charters are created by the children and teachers of each class based on how they want to feel and be treated when they are together.
+The process of creating these Charters is part of the Emotional Intelligence Curriculum we embrace at CHS.

 Collaborative Art Projects